daguilarm/laravel-action-forms/README.md

 ## model

 It is the current model, for model binding.
+The model namespace.

 ## key